-- The Core Investment Company needs to download the application form for registration from the website of RBI.
+- The applicant needs to download the application form for registration from the website of RBI.
 The application form link can be found https://rbidocs.rbi.org.in/rdocs/Forms/PDFs/CIC260411F.pdf .

 - It needs to be filled in and submitted to the Regional Office of DNBS (Department of Non-Banking Supervision) along with the supporting documents as mentioned in the form.
 The DNBS has to be the one under whose jurisdiction the company is registered.

-The CIC's that are exempted from registration, however, need to pass a Board Resolution that they will not in the future indulge in accessing public funds.
+There are companies that are exempted from registration, however these companies have to pass a Board Resolution that they will not in the future indulge in accessing public funds.

 - The adjusted net worth (ANW) of the CIC-ND-SI cannot be less than 30% of the risk-weighted assets (RWA).